Tommy Hannan: Eagles Swim Team

-By 16, he began training in earnest with the McDonogh, Maryland Eagles Swim Team (EST), associated with the McDonogh School just Northwest of Baltimore and founded in 1992 by Coach Scott Ward.
-At EST, he was primarily trained and managed by Assistant Coach Sean Hutchison, eventually training six days a week which included occasional weight and dryland training.
-Hutchison authored his intensive training regiment, and noted that Hannan was one of the few swimmers on the team that could adapt as well to its physical demands.
+By 16, he began training in earnest with the McDonogh, Maryland Eagles Swim Team (EST), associated with the McDonogh School just northwest of Baltimore and founded in 1992 by Coach Scott Ward.
+At EST, he was primarily trained and managed by assistant coach Sean Hutchison, eventually training six days a week which included occasional weight and dryland training.
+Hutchison authored his intensive training regimen and noted that Hannan was one of the few swimmers on the team that could adapt as well to its physical demands.
 Eagles Head Coach Scott Ward also oversaw Hannan's training and progress.
 Competing in several strokes, Hannan swam the fastest time in the country of 58.22 in the 100 backstroke at the 1997 Summer Junior Nationals.
-In his High School Senior year, he had a national age-group rating of 7th in the 100-backstroke with a time of 50.3, and was rated 8th in the 100 butterfly with a time of 49.80.
+In his high school senior year, he had a national age-group rating of 7th in the 100-backstroke with a time of 50.3, and was rated 8th in the 100 butterfly with a time of 49.80.

 University of Texas

 Hannan attended the University of Texas at Austin on an athletic scholarship, beginning in the fall of 1998, where he was managed by Hall of Fame Coach Eddie Reese, and earned his way helping the Texas Longhorns swimming and diving team win three NCAA national team championships in 2000, 2001, and 2002.
 He was part of an NCAA champion 4×100-meter medley relay team, and a team that set a new American record in the 4×100-meter freestyle relay while winning the NCAA championship.
-He graduated Texas in 2003 with a major in Finance, and while swimming with the Longhorn's won varsity letters all four years and was twice a team Captain as an Upperclassman.
+He graduated Texas in 2003 with a major in Finance, and while swimming with the Longhorn's won varsity letters all four years and was twice a team captain as an upperclassman.
 In 2000, Hannan earned individual NCAA titles in the 400 Medley Relay, and in 2001 earned individual NCAA titles in the 4x100 medley and 4x100 freestyle relays.
 At Texas, he earned All-American honors seventeen times.